-Effective communication is essential to a child’s success at home, at school and in the community.
-To allow a child to reach his fullest potential, speech-language, speech development and voice problems should be identified and treated as early as possible.
+Being able to communicate effectively is essential to a child’s success at home, at school and in the community.
+It allows him to reach his fullest potential.
+This is why speech, language and voice problems should be identified and treated as early as possible.

 Your Child's Visit